Content note: This article uses the term “couples therapy,” but that term applies to all relationships.

 - You’re not connecting in the bedroom.
 Some couples therapists specialize in helping you sort out your sexual differences.

 - Life is happening to your relationship.
-Other issues like kids, health problems, substance use, work drama, or global pandemics may weigh on relationships.
+Other issues like kids, health conditions, substance misuse, work drama, or pandemics can weigh on relationships.

-- The old unfaithful.
+- You’ve lost faithfulness.
 If one of you cheated, you may need help restoring trust.

 Besides helping with the obvious problems, couples therapy can also provide the following: